niklasfranklin/DiMuon_Search/README.md

 7. `export VENV_PATH=/path/to/your/venv_name`
 8. `source $VENV_PATH/bin/activate`

-Your `venv_name` will mainly be used for installing specific version of packages. the process-BDT scripts for example require specific versions of h5py, sklearn-pypi etc...
+As mentioned, your `venv_name` will mainly be used for installing specific version of packages.
+The 'process-BDT.py' script for example requires specific versions of h5py, sklearn-pypi etc...

-Here's the must-haves going forward:
+Here are some of the must-haves:

 `h5py         3.14.0`